 Our pack-up and traveling has everyone ready to wind down.

 Zoe C, “You know, two and a half months in Canada and we never watched TV and barely got online.
-McKenzie didn’t seem to miss trading stocks, here I flipped through a half dozen news sites, up there we could have started world war three and I wouldn’t have known.
+McKenzie didn’t seem to miss trading stocks, here I flipped through a half dozen news sites, while we were in Canada America's politicians could have started world war three and I wouldn’t have known.
 It was refreshing, and I’m kicking the morning habit here as well.”

 Elle, “It’s voluntary stress.
 Why do we need to know what stupidity the politicians are up to?”